 As every parent can attest, the bedtime struggle is real!
-In fact, I don’t know a single parent, whether through my practice or via personal relationships, that hasn’t struggled with bedtime throughout their kid’s childhood.
+In fact, I don’t know a single parent, whether through my practice or via personal relationships, that hasn’t struggled with bedtime at some point during their kid’s childhood.

 The sleep conversation is important to continue having, though, because good sleep habits are vital to the health, growth and development of children.

-So how can we encourage kids to sleep better and longer at night?
+So how can you encourage kids to sleep better and longer at night?
 Use these six tips to help encourage healthy sleep habits in your home:

 - Create a sleep-friendly environment.
-Too much light and a too hot or too cold room can make it difficult to sleep.
-Hang light-blocking curtains over the windows and make sure that the temperature is seasonally appropriate for your kids’ rooms.
+Too much light and a room that’s too hot or too cold can make it difficult to sleep.
+Hang light-blocking curtains over the windows and make sure the temperature is seasonally appropriate for your kids’ rooms.

 - Turn off the electronics.
 Research is mounting about the light generated by computers, tablets and phones.
 Just two hours of screen time right before bed is enough to lower levels of melatonin, a chemical that signals the body to sleep, by 22 percent.

 - Don’t rely on naps for older kids.
-This only makes it harder for school-aged kids to get to bed at a reasonable time.
+This only makes it harder for school-age kids to get to bed at a reasonable time.

 - Take time to wind down.
 Just like adults, kids need time to unwind mentally and physically before bed.
 Help your children establish a brief, relaxing routine that they can do every night — a few minutes of simple stretching, listening to mellow music, taking a bath, or drinking a glass of warm milk.

 - Get the right amount.
-The saying “sleep begets sleep” is a true one, meaning, a well-rested child is able to sleep better.
+The saying “sleep begets sleep” is a true one.
+In short, it means a well-rested child is able to sleep better.
 How much is enough?
-Follow these new guidelines from the National Sleep Foundation:
+Follow these guidelines from the National Sleep Foundation: